-"The central area of the seafront is associated with a vibrant architectural style and seafront leisure and pleasure.
+"The central area of the seafront is associated with a vibrant architectural style and sea- from leisure and pleasure.
 It provides a stark contrast to the orderly and mannered Victorian and Edwardian suburbs in the surrounding areas."
 Southend Borough Wide Character Study (January 2011)

-- The Central Seafront Policy Area, as defined on the Policies Map, is a thriving leisure and tourism area.
-Although the Pier Lift, a landmark building (Policy DS3) has helped to improve access between the Central Seafront Policy Area and Town Centre, if access was more straightforward and more pronounced in other locations such as Opportunity Site CS1.2 Seaways, there may be a better exchange of visitors between the Central Seafront and Town Centre and their functions.
-Its regeneration and successful integration with the town centre through improved and enhanced pedestrian links amongst other things, will therefore be key to increasing footfall and improving the areas vitality and viability. - The area encompasses a number of environmental designations, SSSI, SPA and Ramsar site.
+- 188 The Central Seafront Policy Area, as defined on the Policies Map, is a thriving leisure and tourism area and with over 6 million day visitors a year, it is a significant economic asset to the town.
+The area's resort function will be maintained and enhanced through a co-ordinated programme of quality development and transport and environmental enhancement schemes. - 189 Although the Pier Lift, a landmark building (Policy DS3) has helped to improve access between the Central Seafront Policy Area and Town Centre, if access was more straightforward and more pronounced in other locations such as Opportunity Site CS1.2 Seaways, there may be a better exchange of visitors between the Central Seafront and Town Centre and their functions.
+Its regeneration and successful integration with the town centre through improved and enhanced pedestrian links amongst other things, will therefore be key to increasing footfall and improving the areas vitality and viability.

+- 190 The area encompasses a number of environmental designations, SSSI, SPA and Ramsar site.
 These designations highlight the estuary's importance as a wildlife habitat.
-The policy approach to Nature Conservation and Biodiversity is set out within Policy CS2 of this Plan.

-- While the estuary provides an important habitat for birds and wildlife, it has also attracted many tourists and other visitors.
+The policy approach to Nature Conservation and Biodiversity is set out within Policy CS2 of this Plan. - 191 While the estuary provides an important habitat for birds and wildlife, it has also attracted many tourists and other visitors.
 As such the area is under pressure from a number of competing influences.
 There is a need to strike a balance between the protection and conservation of natural and built assets, including Conservation Areas and listed buildings, with the needs of residents and visitors utilising these resources, and the regeneration ambitions for the wider Southend Central Area.
-In order to retain important views across the foreshore, development south of the sea wall will be restricted, and any acceptable proposed use will also have to be water compatible 12, such as a lido or lagoon. - The seafront benefits from some notable buildings and structures.
-The Grade II listed Pier, the longest pleasure Pier in the world, for example, has recently benefitted from considerable investment, including the development of the Royal Pavilion and the Council will seek further opportunities for its enhancement. - In respect to leisure and tourism the Central Seafront draws in residents and visitors for a range of activities including use of the beach, water sports and other seafront attractions.
-Adventure Island is a major tourism asset to Southend, but its physical form tends to be inward looking and isolated from its urban context.
-It also obscures esplanade level views and routes to the sea.
-If redevelopment and expansion does occur options should be explored with the owners how changes within the site could simultaneously benefit the public realm around it by creating a more permeable boundary and incorporating active frontages to increase footfall around the site edges. - 192 The Cliffs Pavilion on the western edge of the Central Seafront Policy Area is another major visitor destination and is an important cultural asset which should be enhanced where possible to develop further the visitor offer.
+In order to retain important views across the foreshore, development south of the sea wall will be restricted, and any acceptable proposed use will also have to be water compatible, such as a lido or lagoon. - 192 The seafront benefits from some notable buildings and structures.
+The Grade II listed Pier, the longest pleasure Pier in the world, for example, has recently benefitted from considerable investment, including the development of the Royal Pavilion and the Council will seek further opportunities for its enhancement. - 193 In respect to leisure and tourism the Central Seafront draws in residents and visitors for a range of activities including use of the beach, water sports and other seafront attractions.
+Adventure Island is a major tourism asset to Southend.
+If redevelopment and expansion does occur options should be explored with the owners how changes within the site could simultaneously benefit the public realm around it by creating a more permeable boundary and incorporating active frontages to increase footfall around the site edges. - 194 The Cliffs Pavilion on the western edge of the Central Seafront Policy Area is another major visitor destination and is an important cultural asset which should be enhanced where possible to develop further the visitor offer.